eclipse/buildship/docs/stories/ToolingAPI.md

 In the Task View, we want the user to be able to see the tasks grouped by their _group_ attribute.
 This display is very similar to how tasks are displayed on the command line.

+Since all of the task view is displayed using the task information from the `GradleProject` model, adding the _group_ attribute to the `Task` class is sufficient for Buildship.

 ## Add new API BuildLauncher#withTaskArguments(Map<String, List<String>)